 James Flood is the founder and director of Westlake Music Academy.
-He has taught guitar for nearly 30 years at numerous institutions including Morgan Sate University, Gettysburg College, and his own James Flood Guitar Lessons where students have been known to come from Akron and Canton to Cleveland for weekly lessons.
+He has taught guitar for nearly 30 years at numerous institutions including Morgan State University, Gettysburg College, and his own James Flood Guitar Lessons where students have been known to come from Akron and Canton to Cleveland for weekly lessons.

 James received his Bachelor’s and Master’s degrees in guitar performance from the Peabody Institute of Johns Hopkins University, where for his Master’s he studied under the world-renowned Manuel Barrueco.
 He also studied under Ray Chester for his Bachelor’s and privately with David Tanenbaum and Julian Gray, among others.
 He has given performances in Maryland, California, Ohio and West Virginia.
 In high school he was selected to perform the second movement of Rodrigo’s Concerto de Aranjuez with the Wheeling Symphony Orchestra.
 James has extensive experience as a choral conductor.
 He was director of the Lyceum Schola Cantorum from 2009 to 2017.
 Currently he is Director of Music at St. Clement Parish in Lakewood, Ohio and the director of the Cleveland Guitar Orchestra.

 James works with all levels, beginning, intermediate and advanced, in both classical and non-classical styles and emphasizes a foundation in sound guitar technique and general music skills.
 He works with intermediate and advanced students on refinement of technique, interpretation and overall musicality.
 In 1999 he received a grant from Gettysburg College to further more ergonomically correct classical guitar technique.
 His technique largely consists of efficiency of position and movement and minimizing tension.

 Steve received his bachelor’s degree in guitar from Muskingham College and is a teacher to over 40 private students in both the Cleveland and Canton areas ranging in age from 8 to 70.
 He is committed to providing focused and engaging lessons.
 As a teacher, Steve specializes in teaching rock, jazz, finger style and theory.
 He also has experience as a professional bass player and teaches bass at WMA.